 1) BAR GRIP PLACEMENT

 If you’re using an underhand grip, you’re doing a completely different exercise.
-And while the chin-up is a great exercise, it’s not our focus for this article.
+And while chin-ups are a great exercise, it’s not our focus for this article.

 You should be grabbing the bar with an overhand grip just outside shoulder width as this will give you the optimal pulling position for a proper pull-up.

 Placing your shoulders in the right position helps to do a few things: